wfkolb/CyberpunkRedCyberspace/README.md

 ## How to start the server

+- Add a realtime database to your firebase project (via the firebase console)
+- Add a web app to your firebase project (via the firebase console)
 - Setup your firebase by setting "config" (The key in there is a dead one)
 - npx http-server public -p 8080 -P http://localhost:8080?